fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseCopy.md

 ```

 ## DESCRIPTION
-The **Start-AzureSqlDatabaseCopy** cmdlet starts a one-time copy operation or a continuous copy operation of a specific ssSDS.
+The **Start-AzureSqlDatabaseCopy** cmdlet starts a one-time copy operation or a continuous copy operation of a specific Azure SQL Database.
 This cmdlet is not transactional.

 The original database is the source database.